Causes of the Great Recession: Financial product innovation

 Others have pointed out that there were not enough of these loans made to cause a crisis of this magnitude.
 In an article in Portfolio Magazine, Michael Lewis spoke with one trader who noted that "There weren’t enough Americans with [bad] credit taking out [bad loans] to satisfy investors’ appetite for the end product."
 Essentially, investment banks and hedge funds used financial innovation to synthesize more loans using derivatives.
 "They were creating [loans] out of whole cloth.
 One hundred times over!
 That’s why the losses are so much greater than the loans."

 Princeton professor Harold James wrote that one of the byproducts of this innovation was that MBS and other financial assets were "repackaged so thoroughly and resold so often that it became impossible to clearly connect the thing being traded to its underlying value."
 He called this a "...profound flaw at the core of the U.S. financial system..."

 Another example relates to AIG, which insured obligations of various financial institutions through the usage of credit default swaps.
 The basic CDS transaction involved AIG receiving a premium in exchange for a promise to pay money to party A in the event party B defaulted.
 However, AIG did not have the financial strength to support its many CDS commitments as the crisis progressed and was taken over by the government in September 2008.
 U.S. taxpayers provided over $180 billion in government support to AIG during 2008 and early 2009, through which the money flowed to various counterparties to CDS transactions, including many large global financial institutions.

 Author Michael Lewis wrote that CDS enabled speculators to stack bets on the same mortgage bonds and CDO's.
 This is analogous to allowing many persons to buy insurance on the same house.
 Speculators that bought CDS insurance were betting that significant defaults would occur, while the sellers (such as AIG) bet they would not.

-In addition, Chicago Public Radio and the Huffington Post reported in April 2010 that market participants, including a hedge fund called Magnetar Capital, encouraged the creation of CDO's containing low quality mortgages, so they could bet against them using CDS.
-NPR reported that Magnetar encouraged investors to purchase CDO's while simultaneously betting against them, without disclosing the latter bet.
+In April 2010, market participants, including a hedge fund called Magnetar Capital, encouraged the creation of CDO's containing low quality mortgages, so they could bet against them using CDS.
+Magnetar encouraged investors to purchase CDO's while simultaneously betting against them, without disclosing the latter bet.